ExplicITConsulting/set-outlooksignatures.com/parameters.en.md

 Only images in the first subfolder below the template file matching the Windows Connected Files naming convention (https://docs.microsoft.com/en-us/windows/win32/shell/manage#connected-files) are downloaded.
 Only use relative paths for the src attribute in img tags.
 All other paths are considered external and are not downloaded.

-Also see the documentation for the '`EmbedImagesInHtml`' parameter.
+Also see the documentation for the '[EmbedImagesInHtml](/parameters#26-embedimagesinhtml)' parameter.

 Allowed values: 1, 'true', '$true', 'yes', 0, 'false', '$false', 'no'